bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-006-reliability-traits.markdown

 *This article is part of the Software Quality series.
 If you haven’t read the introductory article, you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

-**ISO/IEC 25010** defines reliability as one of the nine key quality attributes for software.
+**ISO/IEC 25010** defines reliability, one of the nine software quality traits, as the degree to which a system, product or component performs specified functions under specified conditions for a specified period of time.
 It further breaks down reliability into four sub-traits:

 ### Faultlessness
 The degree to which a system, product, or component performs specified functions without fault under normal operation.